 The hands on pumpkin learning fun continues with this pumpkin patch dramatic play center!
 Plus, you’ll be encouraging your preschoolers to pretend, imagine, and get creative while building important early learning skills like problem solving, turn taking, and vocabulary building.

-Check out my video for a more in depth look at what’s included and how you can pull this off for CHEAP!!!!
+Check out my pumpkin patch walkthrough video for a more in depth look at what’s included and how you can pull this off for CHEAP!!!!

 Preschool Science and Sensory Play with Pumpkins